inolen/bit-buffer/README.md

 Default constructor, takes in a single argument of an ArrayBuffer.
 Optional are the `byteOffset` and `byteLength` arguments to offset and truncate the view's representation of the buffer.

-### getBits(offset, bits, signed)
+### getBits(offset, bits, signed, bigEndian)

-Reads `bits` number of bits starting at `offset`, twiddling the bits appropriately to return a proper 32-bit signed or unsigned value.
+Reads `bits` number of bits starting at `offset`, twiddling the bits appropriately to return a proper 32-bit signed or unsigned value, little or big endian.
 NOTE: While JavaScript numbers are 64-bit floating-point values, we don't bother with anything other than the first 32 bits.

 ### getInt8, getUint8, getInt16, getUint16, getInt32, getUint32(offset)